bahrmichael/bahrmichael.github.io/_posts/2019-05-29-ddb-scheduling-cost.md

 As always make sure to monitor your costs and set up budgets so that you get notifications if costs rise unexpectedly.

-Follow me on [Twitter](https://twitter.com/michabahr) for more experiments in and around cloud computing!

 ## Further Reading

 * [Replacing AWS Gateway with AWS ALB](https://serverless-training.com/articles/save-money-by-replacing-api-gateway-with-application-load-balancer/)